fredowski/pspp-buildbot/README.md

 (sandbox) buildbot@caeis:~$
 ```

 In the example above the container debian-buster is the source container.
-Container "vm1" is the
+Container "debian-buster-run" is the
 build container which is currently running and doing a build for debian-buster.

 ### Building pspp in a container

-For each build a container, e.g. vm1,  is copied from the template container, e.g. debian-buster, and started.
+For each build a container, e.g. debian-buster-run,  is copied from the template container, e.g. debian-buster, and started.
 After
 the build is finished the build container is destroyed.
 The build steps are defined in

 * master/master.cfg

 in the BUILDERS section.
 You can also start the build by hand with

-* run_lxc.sh for the debian buster build
+* run_debian.sh buster amd64 for the debian buster build
 * run_suse.sh for the opensuse build

 Please note that the run_xxx.sh script does not stop and destroy the build container.
 You can
 stop and destroy a build container with

 ```
-lxc-stop -n vm1
+lxc-stop -n debian-buster-run
-lxc-destroy -n vm1
+lxc-destroy -n debian-buster-run
 ```

-where vm1 is the container name.
+where debian-buster-run is the container name.

 ## Startup buildbot as service